Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Consistency of R enyi Approximate Posterior

-In the following result, we show that the $\alpha-$R\'enyi divergence between the true posterior and the sequence $\{q'_n(\theta)\}$ is bounded below by a positive number. \begin{lemma} The $\alpha-$R\'enyi divergence between the true posterior and sequence $\{q'_n(\theta) \in \cQ\}$ is bounded away from zero; that is
+In the following result, we show that the $\alpha-$R\'enyi divergence between the true posterior and the sequence $\{q'_n(\theta)\}$ is bounded below by a positive number. \begin{lemma} Under Assumption~\ref{assume:prior}, the $\alpha-$R\'enyi divergence between the true posterior and the sequence $\{q'_n(\theta) \in \cQ\}$ is bounded away from zero; that is

 \end{lemma}